HagenGress/HagenGress.github.io/_projects/2D_Resonators/index.md

 {% include image-gallery.html
    images="
-     2D_Resonators_1.jpg::Measured thermal displacement fluctuations of several eigenmodes to extract the Young's modulus and tension using a tensioned plate model.|
+     2D_Resonators_1.jpg::Measured thermal displacement fluctuations of several eigenmodes to extract the Young's modulus and tension by matching the eigenfrequencies to a tensioned plate model.|
      2D_Resonators_2.jpg::Used full-field interferometry for real-time deflection profiling of pressurized membranes to study the effects of bulging and delamination on resonance behavior.| " width="550"
 %}